muqadamfarheen/Ecommerce_Profitability_Analysis/README.md

 ## 2. Problem Statement

 BrightCart has generated over $1M in gross revenue over the past two years, yet the company is experiencing declining net profit margins.
 This indicates that while sales performance is strong, underlying cost structures and operational inefficiencies are impacting overall profitability.
+The e-commerce company also aims to improve profitability by reducing its marketing budget by 20% without significantly impacting revenue growth.
+While marketing campaigns have contributed to customer acquisition and sales, management believes that certain channels and periods may be generating low returns on investment, resulting in unnecessary spending
 The key business challenge is to identify where profits are being lost across:
 -	Product categories (cost vs margin differences)
 -	Sales channels (platform fees and efficiency)